schorschii/OCO-Server/docs/Reports.md

 If your report contains one or more of the following special columns, it will be automatically displayed as a link, so you can navigate to the target object with one click on the web frontend: `computer_id`, `package_id`, `software_id`, `domain_user_id`, `job_container_id`

 ## Security Note
-Only administrators should have permission to create new reports, as by creating a report, you can display every (sensitive) information you like from the database.
-This means that every user which has the permission to create reports can e.g. display the agent/server key of your managed computers!
+Only a small group of administrators should have permission to create new reports, as by creating a report, you can display every (sensitive) information you like from the database.
+This means that every user which has this permission can e.g. display the settings table and the agent/server key of your managed computers!